 Budapest 100 is an annual celebration of 100-year old buildings in the city.
 Budapest is an architectural paradise and this new event (first held in 2011) opens the door to visitors for a behind the scenes look at historic buildings built exactly 100 years ago.
 More than fifty buildings spread around the city are part of this year's event.
 The buildings are a mixture of residential houses, schools, museums and offices, which are otherwise closed to the public.

 Budapest 100 is organized by the Open Society Archives and the Hungarian Contemporary Architecture Centre.
-Their aim is to make it an annual event that will be held on the 100th day of each year.
+This annual event is held on the 100th day of each year.

 The Hungarian Contemporary Architecture Centre offers free, guided tours in every district that’s part of the event.
 Each tour is limited to 40 people and pre-registration is required.
 It’s not necessary to be part of a tour, as the buildings are open to the general public during the event and you can visit them at your own pace.